 The course lays out the framework (from my personal success story) of how to get your own freelance writing business up and running inside of a month.
 I have a proven system that worked for me (and others), which takes the guess work and research out for you, allowing you to dive in and take the necessary steps to get a successful new business off the ground.

 Thanks Gina for sharing your insight!
-The course is $59 for the cheapest package.
-This is very affordable considering that many eCourses are hundreds of dollars.
+The course is $147.
+This is very affordable considering that many eCourses are ten times that amount.
 It can be done at your own pace, completely through your email.
-There are also lots of great testimonials from people who have seen an increase in their freelance writing income after taking it, so this would definitely be worth checking out if you’re trying hard to earn a good income as a writer but can’t seem to get things going in the right direction.
+There are also lots of great testimonials from people who have seen an increase in their freelance writing income after taking it, so this would definitely be worth checking out if you're trying hard to earn a good income as a writer but can't seem to get things going in the right direction.